 Further, if your company hires a contractor to make furniture for your office, you should not request the contractor’s consent in order to use their bank account for the purpose of payment of the agreed remuneration, because you will do that on the basis of performance of your concluded contract for making of furniture.

 In the private sector the most common cases when you should request consent for using of the personal data are: direct marketing and sending newsletters.

 Not long ago and still it is a common practice in marketing departments to purchase e-mail lists of unknown origin which nobody knows how and where have been collected and composed.
-After the GDPR became effective, which happened on the 25th of May this year, this practice must be definitely stopped, because the major principle in the direct marketing regarding natural persons is ‘opt-in’, not ‘opt-out’, i.e. you must obtain the consent from the individual in advance in order to send him/her a commercial message, not to rely on the fact that they may refuse to receive your messages.
+After the GDPR became effective, which happened on the 25.05.2018 this year, this practice must be definitely stopped, because the major principle in the direct marketing regarding natural persons is ‘opt-in’, not ‘opt-out’, i.e. you must obtain the consent from the individual in advance in order to send him/her a commercial message, not to rely on the fact that they may refuse to receive your messages.